Video Game Devs Category

 Open a separate bank account, they are usually free, it will completely separate your business related expenses to your personal ones.
 This way, you wont need to save every darn receipt that you get, you can simply refer to the bank statement.
 Remember, it is important that you track your expenses, every payment that is business related should come from your business account.
 This can pay off for you in the future if you ever choose to use tax incentives.
 It is also good practice.

-4. If you have “partners” get a partnership agreement (or by-laws for an S-corp)
+4. If you have “partners” get a partnership agreement (or by-laws for an S-corp, Organization agreement for an LLC)

 I cant stress this one enough.
 Just a simple agreement saying who is entitled to what profits at what percentages.
 As long as it is in writing, there is no argument against it.
 Establishing a basis in a partnership (or S-corporation) is important as well, this is a value that is due to you if you are kicked out or the partnership (or S-corp) is sold.
-If you put your own personal money into the business, this increases your basis.
+If you put your own personal money into the business via investment, this increases your basis.
+By having an agreement in place, it will protect you.

-5. Once the cash is rolling in, get a professional *not all professionals are good
+5. Once the cash is rolling in, get a professional Note:*not all professionals are good

 Not all professionals are good, there are a lot of them who really just dont care and are only in the business for the money, I know because I run into them everyday.
 Try your best to spot those types.
 Ask a lot of questions, because if they really care and they will be truly interested in growing with your company.
 Find CPAs that give free consultations meet with a few of them, it will pay off for you and your Indie Dev Team.